JCoreMS/HostPoolDeployment/README.md

 # AVD Host Pool Deployment

+**NOTE: This solution currently breaks the ability to add session hosts via the AVD Portal natively!
+Working on a resolution and will remove this text once resolved!**
+You can continue to use this solution to add Session Hosts to a Host Pool but may be forced to recreate or redploy the host pool new once the issues is resolved.

 This solution was designed to provide a quick start for using Infrastructure as Code for AVD.
 It's a simple solution that combines a Custom UI Definition and ARM template to deploy a Host Pool, Add Session Hosts, and executes a Post Deployment Script.

 Additionally the solution was written in BICEP to provide an ease of use and mechanism for customizations.
 To get started you will need the following: